enrikezz/Coffee-Project-Cabangon-Enriquez-Go/README.md

  in the evolving technology use of establishments.

-	Animo Brew has decided to align itself with the Starbucks vision - and thus therefore Animo Brew has adopted a similar menu and beverage offerings as Starbucks.
- In fact all of our menu items are based on the Starbucks Coffee Menu.
+Animo Brew has decided to align itself with the Starbucks vision - and thus therefore Animo Brew has adopted a similar menu and beverage offerings as Starbucks.In fact all of our menu items are based on the Starbucks Coffee Menu.
 Wherein the following criteria are taken into consideration:

 Objectives:
 1. To enhance customer satisfaction by streamlining the ordering and payment process.